Thursday, 21 April 2016

 Qwarezm, Urgench, Mausoleum of Qho-Rezmanshah II, 12th

-A stunning use of interlaced geometric patterns, highly refined calligraphy, and richly decorated medallions embellished with vegetal ornaments does voice a ripe art.
-Interestingly enough, a quite similar style joins the artistic expressions in various Turk-Islamic kingdoms towards the West, i. e. the Near East, Egypt, and Spain.
+Stunning is the mingling of interlaced geometric patterns, highly refined calligraphy, and richly decorated medallions embellished with vegetal ornaments, declaring a ripe art.
+Interestingly, similarities join the artistic expressions in diverse Turk-Islamic kingdoms - in the West, the Near East, Egypt, and Spain.

 Kharakhanid Uzgen, Mosque, 11th-12th